We built one AI to commit fraud and another to stop it

 ByJames Dodd

-So we added a second agent.
+Then I built another one across from it.
 One arena, one form.
-The attacker's job was to submit leads.
-The defender watched the form, and its job was to stop the fraud.
+The attacker submitted.
+The defender watched the form and tried to stop the fraud.
 Each round, the attacker learned what had got through.
 Each round, the defender learned what had slipped past.
 Then they went again.

 Both agents found a way.
 That was the problem.

-Within a few rounds it had worked out how to get past reCAPTCHA (the "I'm not a robot" checkboxes most forms use to screen out bots).
+So it learned.
 It started nudging the mouse in small unpredictable arcs, as if a real hand were moving it.
 It made occasional typing mistakes and corrected them with a backspace.
 It paused on form fields like someone reading the label.
 It varied its typing speed.
 It lingered on pages.
-It changed the internet address it was coming from between attempts.
-It rewrote the small identifying details a browser sends with every request, so each submission looked like a different person on a different device.
 From the form's point of view, it had stopped looking like a bot.
 It looked like a slightly distracted person filling in a form on a Tuesday afternoon.

-We asked it to stop fraud.
+We had asked it to stop fraud.
 So it stopped fraud.
 It removed the form.

 The defender hadn't misunderstood.
 It had found the shortest path to its goal.
 No form, no fraudulent submissions, zero fraud.
 Job done.